 - Multicast is supported in Clonezilla SE, which is suitable for massive clone.

-Clonezilla is a wonderful alternative to commercial cloning tools.
-While being able to handle almost any file format, once you get over the initial hurdle you can easily use it to back up any operating system.
+Clonezilla is a beautiful alternative to commercial cloning tools.
+While being able to handle almost any file format, once you get over the initial hurdle you can comfortably use it to back up any operating system.